learnk8s/learnk8s.io/src/allocatable-resources/content.md

 [You can view the full list here.](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt)

-If you were to select an `m5.large`, the memory reserved to the kubelet and agents is:
+If you were to select an `m5.large`, the memory reserved for the kubelet and agents is:

 ```
 Reserved memory = 255Mi + 11MiB * 29 = 574MiB